flowflux/flowflux/README.md

 # FLOWFLUX

-Connect small, reactive processes in every programming language that can read and write to Stdin and Stdout in a flow graph to form applications.
+Actor-model concurrent computation utility.
+Connect small, reactive processes in every programming language in a flow graph to form more complex applications.

 ## Domain Key Words

+- Communicating processes
+- Inter-process communication
-- Communicating processes are also known as actor-based concurrency (Erlang)
+- Actor-model based concurrency (Erlang)
+- Event-driven
+- Reactive
+- Fire-and-forget
-- Processes are interconnected via a so called messaging-bus or event-bus (RabbitMQ, Kafka)
+- Messaging-bus or event-bus (RabbitMQ, Kafka)
-- The form of programming is also known as event-driven, reactive, as well as fire-and-forget

 That means that flowflux can solve problems in the domains of concurrency and parallelism (actor pattern) as well as messaging queues (RabbitMQ).